reimiii/summer-sunset/README.md

     laravelsail/php81-composer:latest \
     composer install --ignore-platform-reqs
 ```
-> When using the `laravelsail/phpXX-composer` image, you should use the same version of PHP that you plan to use for your application (74, 80, 81, or 82), this project i'm using (81).
+> When using the `laravelsail/phpXX-composer` image, you should use the same version of PHP that you plan to use for your application (74, 80, 81, or 82), this project using (81).

 copy `.env.example` to `.env`